The Third Alarm (1922 film): Screenplay

 Emilie Johnson was Emory Johnson 's mother.
 She was born on June 3, 1867, in Gothenburg, Västra Götaland, Sweden.
 Her only son was born in 1894 - Alfred Emory Johnson.

-In the 1920s, Emilie and Emory Johnson would develop one of the unique relationships in the annals of Hollywood.
-The decade saw the mother-son team develop into the most financially successful directing and writing team in motion picture history.
+In the 1920s, Emilie and Emory Johnson developed one of the unique relationships in the annals of Hollywood.
+The decade saw the mother-son team grow into the most financially successful directing and writing team in motion picture history.
 Their unique collaboration would persist through the decade, only fading in the early 30s.
-Such collaborations in Hollywood have been few and far between.
-She wrote most of the stories and screenplays her son used for his prosperous career in directing melodramas.
+Such partnerships in Hollywood have been few and far between.
+She wrote most of the stories and screenplays her son used for his prosperous career directing melodramas.

-Emilie discussed The Third Alarm with the newspaper - "When creating The Third Alarm, I took every possible opportunity to visit the engine houses of the fire department, watching the actions of the firemen and observing the procedure in answering an alarm.
+Emilie discussed The Third Alarm with the newspaper - "When creating The Third Alarm, I took every opportunity to visit the fire department's engine houses, watching the firemen's actions and observing the procedure in answering an alarm.
 Emory is always with me on these occasions, and we are in consultation daily regarding angles of the story that present themselves as a result of our observations.
 Together we attend the fire chiefs convention and San Francisco."